KGkiotsalitis/stop-skipping-model/README.md

 # Dependencies

 Note that the scripts are programmed in Python.
-Running or modifying the scripts requires an installed version of Python 3.6.
+Running or modifying the scripts requires an installed version of **Python 3.6**.
 In addition, the following libraries should also be installed:
 * numpy
 * math
 * itertools